Research Themes

 • Professional Development

-• A series of professional development workshops will cover topics like AI tools, human-centered design, academic writing, and career development in computing.
+• A series of professional development workshops will cover topics like AI tools, human-centered design methods, design-focused research approaches, and academic writing.

-• You will be paired with a research mentor from Northumbria University, who will guide you throughout the program and provide valuable research and career insights.
+• You will work closely with research mentors from Northumbria University, who will guide you throughout the program and provide valuable research and career insights.

 • Collaborative and Cultural Learning